 04 of 07

 The Bruce flooring name will ring a bell to most homeowners: It's a staple of both Lowe's and The Home Depot big-box home improvement chains.
 Bruce is recognized mainly as a maker of wallet-friendly hardwood flooring products, not laminates.
 In 1998, Armstrong acquired Bruce but has kept the two brands mainly separate.
 Bruce doesn't have a huge line of laminate floors (only about 40), but it does offer competitive prices for high-quality products.
 Bruce laminate flooring hovers around $3.00 per square foot at the big-box stores.Continue to 5 of 7 below.

 Yes, Tarkett does have a laminate flooring brand.
 But this small a flooring division tends to get lost in the huge multinational conglomerate's portfolio of other types of floors.
 Currently, with only 11 types of laminate flooring, Tarkett isn't your go-to destination for a wide selection.
 However, it does have a number of attractive faux-antiqued laminates in hickory, teak, and ash species.
 Expect to pay $2.50 to $3.50 per square foot for their products.

 06 of 07

-You will find St. James only at one place.
+You will find St. James only in one place.
 St. James laminate flooring is a house brand of Lumber Liquidators, a discount flooring shop that is mainly known for selling solid hardwood and engineered wood flooring.
 St. James goes under sub-brands as Dream Home and Nirvana.
 Buyers' reviews of St. James flooring products are mixed--some like it, some hate it.
 Lumber Liquidators does have reasonably good prices, though, and their service has vastly improved over the last few years.
 Prices for laminate flooring can be as low as $1.00 per square foot, with most falling below $2.50 per square foot.

 07 of 07